usgs/earthquake-geoserve-ui/README.md

     <app-nearby-places></app-nearby-places>
     <app-tectonic-summary-region></app-tectonic-summary-region>
     ```
-1. Then, from the component typescript file import the `CoordinatesService` and use the `setCoordinates()` method to set the coordinate location for the geoserve components.
-The geoserve components are subscribed to coordinate changes and will trigger a region/place changed when the coordinates are updated.
+1. Import the `CoordinatesService` and use the `setCoordinates()` method to set the coordinate location for the geoserve components.
+The geoserve components are subscribed to coordinate changes and will trigger a region/place change when the coordinates are updated.
     ```
     /* some.component.ts */